Fentanyl Addiction Treatment

 Fentanyl is the generic name for a powerful, synthetic opioid pain-relieving medication that acts quickly and is short-lasting.
 It is a strong opioid agonist that works on the brain’s opioid receptors.
-Fentanyl is used to treat breakthrough pain, and is also commonly used as an anesthetic in combination with benzodiazepine medication.
+Fentanyl is intended for the treatment of breakthrough pain but is also commonly used as an anesthetic in combination with benzodiazepine medication.
 This opioid drug is extremely potent, as it is approximately 80 to 100 times more potent than morphine and 40 to 50 times more potent than pharmaceutical grade (100%) heroin.
-Much like other opioid drugs, Fentanyl is used and abused recreationally.
+Much like other opioid drugs, Fentanyl is also used for recreational purposes.
+Fentanyl abuse presents many life-threatening consequences.
 The number of Fentanyl fatalities from improper use reported annually is growing exponentially.
-The demand for Fentanyl addiction treatment in the United States is on the rise as well.
+Correspondingly, the demand for Fentanyl addiction treatment in the United States is on the rise as well.

 Don’t Wait Any Longer!
-For a Fentanyl addiction treatment center that truly cares, call Restore Drug Rehab today.
+For a Fentanyl addiction treatment center that truly cares, call Restore Drug Rehab LA today.

 In the 1970s, Illicit use of Fentanyl was first observed in the healthcare community.
 Abuse is still widely seen in the United States today, and illegal manufacturing of the drug currently exists.
 This causes significant concern for public health and safety, as Fentanyl produces the same effects as heroin, but with one exception – Fentanyl can be hundreds of times more potent.
 The opioid is most commonly administered by injection or a medicated patch, but as seen with heroin, it can also be smoked and snorted.

 Fentanyl is categorized as a Schedule II drug on the Drug Enforcement Agency’s list of controlled substances.
 A Schedule II drug is considered to have a high potential for abuse, with use possibly leading to severe psychological and physical dependence.
 Drugs of this classification are regarded as dangerous.

 Abuse and misuse of Fentanyl exceedingly dangerous.
 The most severe effects of Fentanyl abuse are overdose and death.
 A definitive symptom of Fentanyl overdose is acute suppression of breathing.
 Similar to a drug overdose of any kind, side effects involving respiratory function are life-threatening and require immediate medical attention.
 If left unattended, suppressed breathing could result in death.